Pounti

 Auvergnat savoury cake of ground pork, Swiss chard, prunes, onion, flour, and egg, baked in a loaf tin and sliced thick — pink-and-green interior with sweet prune dots.

 Pounti comes from the Cantal-Aveyron border — Pays de Salers, Châtaigneraie.
 It is farm food turning a kitchen full of common things into one bake: leftover chard from the kitchen garden, a cured-but-fresh prune from the orchard, the household pork.
 The name comes from Occitan pount or pounti, related to the verb meaning to put together or pound.
-Lacking a single founding date, it belongs to the wider tradition of farçous, terrines, and pâté-cakes that fill the Massif Central rural repertoire.
+While the dish itself is old, the modern prune-studded version only took its current form in the late 19th / early 20th century — dried prunes were scarce and costly before then, so earlier pounti was leaner and often made without meat or prunes.
+It belongs to the wider tradition of farçous, terrines, and pâté-cakes that fill the Massif Central rural repertoire.

 A slice the colour of pâté with green flecks of chard and a band of dark prunes through the middle.
 Texture is between meatloaf and cake — dense from the pork, lifted by the egg and flour, slightly cake-soft.
 The chard is mineral and grassy; the prunes are unexpected sweet shocks against the meat.
 Eaten warm at lunch or as supper.
 Cold, it firms up and slices like terrine — leftovers improve the next day.